Use Object Detection to Turn Your Lights On

 You should see this command output something like this:

 Terminal output with information about the smart plug including the host, device state (on), timestamp, hardware and software versions, MAC address, location (latitude and longitude), whether the LED is currently on, and the timestamp of when it last turned on.
-There is also a list of modules (schedule, usage, antitheft, time and cloud).
+There is also a list of modules (schedule, usage, antitheft, time, and cloud).

-Write down or save the host address (for example, 10.1.11.221).
 You will need to include it in your Python code in a later step.

 Write Python code to control your object detection robot

-Now that you have your robot configured and your Kasa plug set up, you are ready to set up the code for the logic of the robot.
+Now that you have your machine configured and your Kasa plug set up, you are ready to set up the code for the logic of the robot.
 The files used in this section can all be found in the GitHub repo for this project.

 Create the main script file

 On your computer, navigate to the directory where you want to put the code for this project.
 Create a file there called lightupbot.py.
-This will be the main script for the robot.
+This will be the main script for the machine.
 Copy the entirety of this file and paste it into your lightupbot.py file.
 Save lightupbot.py.

 Connect the code to the robot